We get lots of great questions that we’ve compiled below to introduce you to our dance scene!

 Question: Where are classes?

-Answer: Wednesdays HU can be found in Hartford at the Creative Studios, Tainted Inc. ( 56 Arbor st, #Suite 103).
-Occasionally, special Saturdays we can be found at the Circle of Life in East Hartford; check this website for more details on which Saturdays.
+Answer: On Wednesdays, HU can be found in Hartford at the Creative Studios, Tainted Inc. ( 56 Arbor st, #Suite 103).
+Special events and workshops may be held at other locations.

 Question: What kind of music is swing music?